 The department fulfills its mandate through the following lines of business:

-There are approximately 720 staff (approximately 74% female and 26% male) working in 26 communities around the province.
-Fifty-two (52) per cent of employees are located in offices in the St. John’s Census Metropolitan Area (CMA).
-This includes sites at Confederation Building, Coughlan College at Memorial University, and employment centres in St. John’s and Mount Pearl.
-The remaining 48 per cent are located in employment centres throughout the province.
-Please call if you have any questions or concerns.
+There are approximately 750 staff (approximately 75% female and 25% male) working in 26 communities around the province.
+Approximately 51% of employees are located in offices in the St. John’s Census Metropolitan Area (CMA).
+This includes sites at Confederation Building, Coughlan College at Memorial University, and offices in St. John’s and Mount Pearl.
+The remaining 49% of staff are located in offices throughout the province.
 Please call if you have any questions or concerns.